jruponen/spark_tutorials/README.md

 This tutorial is optional and for your reference only since it does not perform any analysis on data.
 It shows you how you can load data on your Notebook from either Object Storage, Cloudant or dashDB, using either Python or PySpark.
 Use it as your reference when you have self-collected data into one of these stores and will need to load it on your Notebook.
-It is especially useful when working with Node-RED, Cloudant and dashDB (see the next tutorial).
+It is especially useful when working with Node-RED - Cloudant - dashDB - Spark combination (see the next tutorial).

 To access this sample Notebook, perform the following